Skip to main content

 Student Jobs

 The Faculty of Music offers a number of positions for Faculty of Music students.
-Fill out an application form (not yet open for 2025-26 but will be posted soon!) to be considered for the positions below.
+Fill out an application form to be considered for the positions below.
 Students can apply for more than one position.

 Applications will remain open until all positions are filled.
 Only successful applicants will be contacted.